benvaljean/bgrc/README.md

 - View only column x when you pipe to `prow x`
 - Basic git auto-complete
 - vim as default git pager with ansi escape sequences interpreted to highlight diffs
+- Command shortcuts
+- `hds`  A screenful of head

 ## bgvimrc